20k/20k.github.io/_posts/2024-06-15-schwarzschild.markdown

 There are many different black holes, and many different ways of representing each of them.
 Today we're going to pick the simplest kind: the schwarzschild black hole.
 Its important to note, schwarzschild black holes are just one kind of black hole, in a whole field of different kinds of black holes.
 The classic schwarzschild metric is also only one representation of the schwarzschild black hole - there are other coordinate systems for it that are radically different, and have correspondingly different metric tensors

 A metric tensor fundamentally defines the curvature of spacetime - and it is the central object of general relativity.
 It also implicitly expects you to be using a certain coordinate system, though the coordinates can be anything.
-The metric tensor is often expressed in a form called the "line element", which reads like this:
+The metric tensor is often expressed in a form called the "line element", which reads like this for schwarzschild:

 $$ ds^2 = -d\tau^2 = -(1-\frac{r_s}{r}) dt^2 + (1-\frac{r_s}{r})^{-1} dr^2 + r^2 d\Omega^2 $$